luoy006/coursera_clean_data/README.md

 # Getting and Cleaning Data Course Project
 These days many wearable device companies collect and utilize user data to advance algorithms to attract new users.
 The aim of this project is to analyze data collected by Anguita, D et al from the accelerometers from the Samsung Galaxy S smartphone of 30 volunteers within the age of 19-48.
-The original dataset is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The original dataset is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, which contains two randomly partitioned sets, the training data (70% of the volunteers) and the test data (30% of the volunteers).

 run_analysis.R is created to do the following: